-The tartos.sh script is a standalone bash shell script which binds different type of TAR archives to a single bash shell script (The tartos file is a binary of it).
-This kind of approach is generally adopted to make a single install scipt from an existing tar archives with executables or installable software.
+The tartos script is a standalone bash shell script which binds different type of TAR archives to a single shell script (bash).
+This kind of approach is generally adopted to make a single install scipt from an existing tar archives with executable or installable software.
 It can be used to make a self extracting archive/installer which does some additional jobs like installing softwares, compared to the conventional tar archive files.
 The tartos script itself is written in bash and thus depends on it and on the package tar.

 .tar .tar.lz .tar.lzo .tar.lzma .tar.gz .tar.xz .tar.bz2

 It can be installed by giving the "install" file execution permission and running it in terminal.

 sudo apt-add-repository -y ppa:neurobin/ppa sudo apt-get update sudo apt-get install tartos

 tartos archive scriptname

 outputdir is a directory which will be bound inside the shell script so that